What are User Role Levels in WordPress?

 WordPress does sometimes care about the hierarchy of roles.
 In particular, the heirarchy is important when creating new user accounts.
 Here's a practical example where Role Levels matter …

-This is a useful security measure.
+This hierarchy restriction is a useful security measure.
 You don't want to allow Authors to create as many Administrators as they want.

 The PublishPress Capabilities plugin has some extra security measures including these: